Bring the Tools to the Trees

 • An exterior mural by a local First Nation artist.
 We will work with an artist to create a mural that reflects the cultural and ecological stories of this land.

-• An ECPC bulletin board to be a central spot to learn about upcoming park events, and recent nature sightings in the park.
+• A community bulletin board to be a central spot to learn about upcoming park events, recent nature sightings in the park, and more.

 • A pop-up learning space to connect and share our common love of the park.

-The Everett Crowley Park Committee is a proud committee of the Champlain Heights Community Association and we are extremely grateful for all the support with this project!
+The Everett Crowley Park Committee is a proud committee of the Champlain Heights Community Association.

 The Everett Crowley Park Committee humbly acknowledges that we work and live on the unceded traditional territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Peoples.